Our2020View/Our2020View.github.io/valvelube.md

 <a href = "https://www.youtube.com/watch?v=TGv9THpOdmw" target="_blank">Drill a hole in the valve housing Trick </a>

-But, again, this will not work on the cable actuated dump valves we have on our View, as the valve housing is surrounded by a bolt on tower that supports the cable pull actuator, and it is too impractical to take this assembly apart every time you want to lubricate the valve.
-This photo shows what a cable actuated valve looks like - note the bolt on tower that the direct pull dump valve does not have:
+But, again, this will not work on the cable actuated dump valves we have on our View, as the valve housing is surrounded by a bolt-on tower that supports the cable pull actuator, and it is too impractical to take this assembly apart every time you want to lubricate the valve.
+This photo shows what a cable actuated valve looks like - note the bolt-on tower that the direct pull dump valve does not have:

 <img src="/assets/webvalvelube7.jpg"/>